Woman is hospitalized after being hit by debris that crashes through window

 Flash-flood warnings extended from the Sunshine State through coastal communities north to Virginia.
 An even broader swath of the East Coast – including parts of 13 states, from Georgia to Maine – is under flash-flood watches, meaning a sudden deluge of rain could overwhelm sewers, cause rivers and creeks to overrun their banks and more through the weekend.

-The watch area includes Washington, which the National Weather Service predicts could get up to 6 inches of rain Friday, and New York City, where forecasters say 1 to 2 inches of rain an hour could fall at times into Saturday.
+Farther north on Friday, a flood watch area includes Washington, which the National Weather Service predicts could get 6 inches of rain Friday, and New York, where forecasters say 1 to 2 inches of rain an hour could fall at times into Saturday.

-Even Maine’s coast, including Portland, could see as much as 3 inches of rain by the time this weekend is done.
+Even Maine’s coast, including Portland, could see as much as 3 inches of rain by the time the weekend is done.

 All this comes from a storm that, as it passed through the Gulf of Mexico, never ascended to hurricane status – it needed to have sustained winds of 74 mph or more to get that honor – and then weakened, as far as wind speeds, as it passed over land Thursday evening.